w3f/polkadot-wiki/docs/learn/learn-governance.md

-In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} you can [delegate your vote](../maintain/maintain-guides-democracy.md#delegate-a-vote) to another account you trust, if you are not willing to stay up-to-date with all referenda.
+In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} you can [delegate your vote](../maintain/maintain-guides-democracy.md#delegate-a-vote) to another account you trust if you are not willing to stay up-to-date with all referenda.

 You can also use a [governance proxy](./learn-proxies.md#governance-proxy) to vote on behalf of your stash account.
-The proxy can be yours or you can authorize a third-party governance proxy to vote with your stash.
+The proxy can be yours, or you can authorize a third-party governance proxy to vote with your stash.
 See more about proxies on the [dedicated page](./learn-proxies.md).

 ## Council